Planococcus ssp.

 • Once repotted, water the plant using near-hot water when it's time for another hydration.
 If it burns your feet, it's too hot for the plant!

-• For those needing something more substantial, try pouring pure hydrogen peroxide into the water (diluted at the manufacturer's recommendation); this will oxygenate the soil (highly beneficial) along with killing off any bugs that inhabit in the compost.
+• For those needing something more substantial, try pouring Hydrogen Peroxide into water (diluted at the manufacturer's recommendation); this will oxygenate the soil (highly beneficial) along with killing off any bugs that inhabit in the compost.

 Symptoms